-Stock futures trade higher as deal reached on coronavirus stimulus
+Stock futures jump higher as deal reached on coronavirus stimulus

 Tuesday was the best day for the Dow since 1933

-Stock futures turned positive as White House and Senate leaders struck an agreement late Tuesday on a sweeping deal on injecting nearly $2 trillion of aid into an economy ravaged by the coronavirus.
+Stock futures turned positive and continued to move higher, as White House and Senate leaders struck an agreement late Tuesday on a sweeping deal on injecting nearly $2 trillion of aid into an economy ravaged by the coronavirus.

 Continue Reading Below

-Dow futures are indicating a gain of 1.2 percent when Wall Street opens for business on Wednesday.
+Dow futures are indicating a gain of 2.6 percent, or more than 500 Dow points, when Wall Street opens for business on Wednesday.

 GET FOX BUSINESS ON THE GO BY CLICKING HERE